 Tree recruitment

 Mean beech seedling density (± SE) in 2014 was 115.22 ± 32.14 seedlings ha-1.
-Canopy openness was positively related to beech seedling density (slope=0.56 ± 0.09, P value <0.001), but no other variables were included in models which had ΔAICc≤7 and thus were considered to have poor support.
+Canopy openness was positively related to beech seedling density (slope=0.56 ± 0.09, P value <0.001), but no other variables were included in models that had ΔAICc≤7, and therefore no other variables were considered to have support.
 No metrics of deer or pony density were related to seedling density in any way.
-Similar relationships were seen in data from 12 sites across the New Forest, with a positive relationship between canopy openness and beech seedling density (slope=-0.41± 0.06, P value <0.001).
+Similar relationships were seen in supplementary data collected from 12 sites distributed across the New Forest, with a positive relationship between canopy openness and beech seedling density (slope=-0.41± 0.06, P value <0.001).

 There was no clear relationship between sapling density and canopy openness at Denny wood or other sites across the New Forest (Figures 1b & 1d).
 As the number of beech saplings declined during the years 1964-2014, so did the mortality rates of these saplings, from a maximum of 4.07% per year in 1964-1984 to 0.50% in 1996-2014 (Table 1).
 Conversely the proportion of saplings that became mature trees (>10 cm DBH) showed an increase over this time period (Table 1).